diana wickersham

 Things I didn't have words for.

 As I set down that path, I looked towards where I had been.
+How frightening it had been to show myself.
+I was exposed, bare.
+At the end of it all, I am who I was made of.

 --sometimes my art is about the crushing.